daya0576/nightwatcher/README.md

 # WIP
-- [ ] Detection timelines will be added with snapshots
+- [ ] Detection timelines with snapshots